-MEET IRON MIKE
+MEET IRON MIKE.

 Iron Mike is one of many CCC monuments throughout the country, but the only one in Maryland.
 Dedicated on November 5, 2011, he has greeted Gambrill State Park visitors with the work of those he commemorates ever since.
 Before you leave the park, be sure to take a picture with your family and our favorite 'Tree Army' member!
-Share your photos with us on social media, if you'd like!